JasonDGian/Docker-Kubernetes-Course/3-docker-volumes-&-data.md

 Understanding these distinctions is crucial for effectively managing data in Docker containers.

 # 📌 Understanding Docker Volumes.

 <table>
    <tr>
       <td>
          <p>
-Docker volumes are directories on your host machine's hard drive that are mounted into containers.<br/> They act as a "folder passthrough", allowing containers to read from and write to the host system.
+Docker volumes are directories on your host machine's hard drive that are mounted into containers.<br/> They allow containers to read from and write to the host system.
 Unlike data stored directly inside a container, data in a volume persists even if the container is stopped, deleted, or restarted.
 This ensures that important data is not lost when the container lifecycle ends. <br/><br/> In other words, volumes provide a reliable way to manage persistent data in Docker, keeping it separate from the ephemeral nature of containers.
             </p>
          </td>
       <td><img align="right" src="https://github.com/user-attachments/assets/acb4afd1-7962-45f3-a715-ef2d1724b1fe">